Evergreen Park, Illinois: History

-First successful organ transplant
+First successful kidney transplant

-On June 17, 1950, Little Company of Mary Hospital, located at 2800 W. 95th St. in Evergreen Park, was the site of the world's first successful organ transplant.
-Dr. Richard Lawler, MD, an exceptional surgeon at Cook County Hospital, led a team of doctors that performed the hazardous and highly controversial operation.
-In order to prepare for the experimental procedure, Lawler spent several years researching and practicing various organ transplants and used canines as the testing subjects.
-He concluded through his research that the most probable means of achieving success for organ transplantation would involve a human kidney from a post-mortem donor.
-Realizing he had the opportunity "get it all started," Lawler decided to attempt the medical first on a chronically ill patient in dire need of a new kidney.
-The recipient of the first successful organ transplantation was Ruth Tucker, a 44-year-old Chicago-area woman who suffered from terminal polycystic kidney disease.
-Tucker amazingly survived for another 5 years.
+On June 17, 1950, Little Company of Mary Hospital was the site of the world’s first successful kidney transplantation.
+Richard H. Lawler, a surgeon at Cook County Hospital in Chicago, led the medical team that performed the operation, which was considered hazardous and highly controversial at the time.
+In preparation, Lawler spent several years researching and practicing organ transplantation, using canines as test subjects.
+He concluded that the most viable approach involved transplanting a human kidney from a post-mortem donor.
+The recipient, Ruth Tucker, a 44 year old woman with terminal polycystic kidney disease, survived for an additional five years following the procedure.

-Dr. Lawler's pioneering achievement did not escape criticism.
-He was repudiated by many of his colleagues and criticized by the Catholic church.
-By the 1970s, with organ transplantation evolving into a widely recognized life-saving necessity, Lawler and his entire team earned the much-deserved respect from the medical community, and their reputation healed.
-Dr. Lawler retired in 1979 and died in 1982.
+Lawler's work initially drew significant criticism, including repudiation from many colleagues and opposition from the Catholic Church.
+By the 1970s, as organ transplantation became widely recognized as a life-saving medical practice, Lawler and his team gained acceptance and respect within the medical community.
+Lawler retired in 1979 and died in 1982.